mouradmars/Named_Entities_Project/README.md

 <h2>License</h2>

 If this resource is used for research, we kindly ask that you refer to the associated paper in your publications:
-Emna Hkiri, Mourad Mars, Souheyl Mallat mounir Zrigui.
+Emna Hkiri, Mourad Mars, Souheyl Mallat, Mounir Zrigui.
 Lexicon of Arabic-English Named Entities based on SMT and Semantic Linked Data(To appear in xxxxxxxxxxxxxxxx)